 The film that most often forms when detergent combines with water hardness is mainly made up of magnesium, calcium, and aluminum —elements commonly found in many of the foods that we eat.
 Nevertheless, we always recommend that consumers wash any residue left on dishes before using them again.

-How can I remove film that is already present?
+How can I remove hard water film that is already present?

 For non-metal items, we recommend a vinegar wash.
 Put two cups of white vinegar in a bowl and place on bottom rack of the dishwasher.
 Run the glasses/dishes through a cycle with no detergent.
 Re-wash with Cascade® to remove residual vinegar.